The house from "Morris's Views of Seats," circa 1875.

 Built / Designed For: Sir Thomas Lucy

-House & Family History: In 1189 Sir Walter de Cherlecote inherited Charlecote from his father, Thurstane de Cherlecote.
-Sir Walter's grandson, Sir William de Lucy, inherited Charlecote in 1247.
-Sir William was the first Lucy of Charlecote and the direct ancestor of Edmund Lucy.
-Edmund Lucy was a solder in Henry VII's army at the Battle of East Stoke, when the Yorkists were finally defeated in 1487.
-Thomas Lucy was knighted here in 1565 by Robert Dudley, Earl of Leicester, deputizing for Queen Elizabeth I. The queen spent two nights at Charlecote in 1572, sleeping in the Great Bedchamber, today the Drawing Room.
-George Hammond Lucy and his wife, Mary Elizabeth, renovated every room in the House in an attempt to restore the Elizabethan feeling and character of Charlecote.
-They also expanded the House to the south and west with large additions.
-The Library ceiling is based on the Drawing Room ceiling of Hatfield House.
-George Hammond Lucy acquired objects for Charlecote at William Beckford's Fonthill sale in 1823.
-Legend has it that William Shakespeare was caught in the Charlecote park poaching deer and fled to London, where he found great success.
+House & Family History: Thomas Lucy was knighted here in 1565 by Robert Dudley, Earl of Leicester, deputizing for Queen Elizabeth I. The queen spent two nights at Charlecote in 1572, sleeping in the Great Bedchamber, today the drawing room.
+In the 19th century George Hammond Lucy and his wife, Mary Elizabeth, renovated every room in the house in an attempt to restore the Elizabethan feeling and character of Charlecote.
+They also expanded the house to the south and west with large additions.
+The library ceiling is based on the drawing room ceiling of Hatfield House.
+Legend has it that William Shakespeare, before his great success, was caught in the park at Charlecote poaching deer and rabbits.

 Garden & Outbuildings: Capability Brown landscaped the grounds, circa 1760, at a cost of £525, for George Lucy.
-The 180-acre Deer Park has a rare breed of sheep, Jacob Sheep, whose ancestors were brought here by George Lucy, over 200 years ago.
-The Gatehouse is a completely unaltered Elizabethan relic.
-There is a Wash House and Brew House extant on the grounds.
+The 180-acre Deer Park has a rare breed of sheep, Jacob Sheep, whose ancestors were brought here by George Lucy over 200 years ago.
+The gatehouse is a completely unaltered Elizabethan relic.
+The Wash House and Brewhouse are also extant.
 The Coach House contains a fine collection of coaches used by the Lucy family in the 19th century.
-The Orangery of 1857 is today the Tea Room.
+The orangery of 1857 is today the National Trust tea room.

 Architect: John GibsonDate: 1851-59